The Early Industrialists in Flintshire

 Brass a mixture of copper & zinc (70/30) was smelted by the Romans from mixed ores and was known to Babylonians and even zinc metal was made in India way back.
 The Romans used brass for the production of 'gold' coins and the especially prestigious golden coloured helmets.

-The copper mining centres were in Cornwall & Anglesey, with a significant concentration of smelting in Swansea, where good quality coal was at hand.
+The copper mining centres were in Cornwall & later Anglesey, with a significant concentration of smelting in Swansea, where good quality coal was at hand.

-bristol became a centre for 'calamine brass' in the early 18th century.
+Bristol became a centre for 'calamine brass' in the early 18th century.
 In Flintshire after extraction of the more valuable lead, brass was obtained from calcining the residual zinc blende ores and heating the mixture with copper and charcoal to produce the alloy.

 Thomas Patten (1690-1772)